Billing (The Short Version)

 Customer agrees to the following thresholds:

-* Exceeding the established usage thresholds will cause the customer’s plan to automatically upgrade to the next Graphly Plan at the next billing cycle.
+* Exceeding the included contacts thresholds will automatically cause the customer’s plan to upgrade to the next contacts threshold.

 Subscription fees for Graphly are nonrefundable.
 No exceptions.